sink666/gall/README.md

 ## gall
-game of life implementation which had the gall to show me the horror of bash scripting and unix pipes during testing.
+game of life implementation that had some shennanigains to do with unix pipes and bash going on during testing.

 input files need to be formatted specifically with full-stop and crunch characters, dots representing dead cells and crunches representing live ones. width and